2015 BROCHURE NOW AVAILABLE REQUEST YOURS TODAY

 Each area we visit has rich cultural experiences and wild treasures to offer.
 As guests, we have made a point to source and support local projects in the areas through which we travel.
 A contribution from each passenger, billed separately as the Discovery Fee, represents a portion of the money we donate to ensure the longevity and success of educational, environmental and cultural initiatives in these regions.
 Our Discovery Fee is $250 USD per person for all Shipboard Expeditions.

-Rates are in US dollars, per person, per voyage based on double occupancy.
-Discovery fee and charter and commercial airfare are not included in the Berth price.
-Single occupancy cabins are available in categories three through seven at 1.6 times the double occupancy rate.
+Rates are in U.S. dollars, per person, per voyage based on double occupancy except for C1 and C2, which are quad and triple cabins, respectively.
+Discovery Fee and charter/commercial airfare are not included in the berth price.
+Single occupancy cabins are available in select cabins on Ocean Endeavour and National Geographic Islander.
 Please call for availability.

 Although we are a Canadian company, most of our operating costs are paid in U.S. dollars.
 For this reason all tour prices are in U.S. dollars.
 We will accept Canadian dollars at our current exchange rate, please call for details.
 We are not responsible for bank exchange rates on credit card transactions.